MUSIC: Theme. Intro and fade under.

 NARRATOR: On Thursday, June 16th, the Circuit Court for Montgomery County, Maryland, ruled on Timberland’s vexatious litigant motion.
 In a moment, the court’s ruling.

 ANNOUNCER: A Team Lickspittle Messenger Bag is a great way to keep your paperwork organized while you’re on the go.
 It’s just one of the useful trinkets with the Team Lickspittle, Res Judicata, Johnny Atsign, and The Grand Hog logos you’ll find at The Hogewash Store.
 Why not go by today and spend a bit of your hard earned cash in support of Team Lickspittle?
 All those goodies are available exclusively at The Hogewash Store.
-You can also show your support by hitting the Tip Jar or buy doing your Amazon shopping via the link on the Home page.
+You can also show your support by hitting the Tip Jar.

 NARRATOR: On Thursday, June 16th, the Circuit Court for Montgomery County, Maryland, acting sua sponte struck Timberland’s vexatious litigant motion from the court’s docket.
 A sua sponte act is done at the judge’s own initiative.
 The reason given was that the motion contained impertinent and scandalous matter.